-The RVAS “Subscriber based routing to a particular core network” was originally called “IMSI based routing to a particular core network” in the SID.
+The RVAS “Subscription-based routing to a particular core network” was originally called “IMSI based routing to a particular core network” in the SID.
 The name was changed during the discussion of the use case.
 This contribution updated the scope and overview to the new name.